 Randy started his career with the Portland Public Schools, in Portland, Oregon, as a Child Development Specialist; serving students and families in diverse socio-economic areas.
 When he observed parents seeking out legal counsel to place their special needs students in special programs, he saw how impactful lawyers could be, which piqued his interest in joining the legal profession.

-Throughout his career, Randy has actively served on and provided leadership to boards and commissions relating to governance, city, and/or homeowners association (HOA) issues.
+Throughout his career, Randy has actively served on and provided leadership to boards and commissions relating to governance, city and/or homeowners association (HOA) issues.
 Public service runs in Randy’s family.
-He finds it a rewarding experience and enjoys interacting with people to solve problems, to enhance community relationships between competing interests, and to develop policy solutions that afford fair outcomes in that process.
+He finds it a rewarding experience and enjoys interacting with people to address and solve problems, to enhance community relationships between competing interests, and to develop policy solutions that afford fair outcomes.
 He presently serves as a Commissioner and Vice-Chair on the City of Lake Oswego, Oregon Development Review Commission.
 Previously, he served as a Commissioner and as Chair of the Lake Oswego Planning Commission and Commission for Citizen Involvement.
-Additionally, he is currently an Executive Committee member and Past Chair of the Oregon State Bar (OSB) Diversity Section, as well as having served as President of the Oregon Chapter of Community Associations Institute (CAI).
+Additionally, he recently completed his service as an Executive Committee member and Past Chair of the Oregon State Bar (OSB) Diversity Section, as well as having previously served as President of the Oregon Chapter of Community Associations Institute (CAI).